CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 my-trd×× t = snd t
 ```

+Agda allows us to specify arguments with identical types all at once,
+which we have used above to write `{A B C : Type} → ...` rather than
+`{A : Type} → {B : Type} → {C : Type} → ...` everywhere.

-When the argument to the function is a nested pair type, it can be
+When the argument to a function is a nested pair type like this, it
-annoying chaining together `fst`{.Agda}s and `snd`{.Agda}s to get at
+can be annoying to chain together `fst`{.Agda}s and `snd`{.Agda}s to
-the components.
-Agda allows us to use "pattern matching" on an
+get at the component that we actually want to use.
+Agda allows us to
-argument to decompose it into its components all at once.
-This also
+use "pattern matching" on an argument to decompose it into its
-lets us give the components more meaningful names, rather than having
+components all at once.
+This also lets us give the components more
-to remember exactly which combination of `fst`{.Agda} and `snd`{.Agda} is needed
+meaningful names, rather than having to remember exactly which
+combination of `fst`{.Agda} and `snd`{.Agda} is needed to reach the
-to reach the thing we want.
+thing we want.

 ```
 ×-assoc-toI : {A B C : Type} → (A × (B × C)) → ((A × B) × C)